JohannesPertl/reddit-video-download-bot/README.md

 ## About The Project

 Videos hosted on the social media platform www.reddit.com are nearly impossible to download, especially with sound.
 To make sharing easier, I decided to write my own bot that provides an easy way to download them.

-Currently, the bot account is [VredditDownloader](https://www.reddit.com/user/VredditDownloader).

-### Usage

-If you just want a quick download link, mention "u/VredditDownloader" as a comment under any reddit post or link containing a video, or send a private message containing the link.
-The bot will reply within a few seconds.

-You can find more info [at the bot's reddit profile](https://www.reddit.com/user/VredditDownloader/comments/cju1dg/info).

 ## Getting Started